 3. Serverless computing

-Building on PaaS, serverless computing adds additional services to handle the management of infrastructure and services including capacity, set-up, and server maintenance.
-Examples include Google App Engine, AWS Lambda, IBM OpenWhisk and Microsoft Azure Functions.
+Building on PaaS, serverless computing adds additional services to manage infrastructure and services, including capacity, set-up, and server maintenance.
+Examples include Google App Engine, AWS Lambda, IBM OpenWhisk, and Microsoft Azure Functions.

 4. Software-as-a-Service (SaaS)

 In SaaS, a software provider hosts and delivers a software application, and its underlying infrastructure, to users over the Internet.